 I did post a picture on Twitter of Tucker.

-You gotta check him out.
+Got to check him out.

-I'll tell you what, the golden doodles are the sweetest dogs ever.
+I'll tell you what, the Golden Doodles are the sweetest dogs ever.

 They really are.